 The color red represents passion, life and love.
 The king of the gemstones, the ruby exemplifies beauty, desire, splendor and allure.

-Myanmar (Burma) and Sri Lanka traditionally yield some of the best rubies in the world.
+Myanmar (Burma) has traditionally yielded some of the best rubies in the world.
 However, a U.S. embargo on Burmese ruby and jadeite has forced our buyers to seek out alternative ruby sources.
-During their gem hunt, they negotiated an impressive sample from the John Saul mines of Kenya, discovered by American geologists John Saul and Elliot Miller in 1973.
-These stones are some of the most gorgeous natural rubies available in today's market.
+During our gem hunt, we negotiated an impressive sample from a mine in Mozambique.
+These rich red stones are available at a fraction of the price of Burmese ruby with same exquisite color.